Premier Montana Grazing & Hunting Ranch

 Indoor Arena

-The Holmes Ranch also boasts of its incredible 300′ x 125′, all-steel, clear-span construction indoor arena.
+The Holmes Ranch also has an incredible 300′ x 125′, all-steel, clear-span construction indoor arena.
 It is fully insulated and heated for the busiest competitive events, which can be held year-round.
 Inside it, you’ll be surprised to find a commercial kitchen, and numerous guest rooms and bathrooms used for retreats, guests, and other events.
-Though currently used for only private events, the arena is equipped with a Priefert air-powered roping chute, roping boxes, and a return alley that in the past, has been used commercially for ropings, barrel racing, and other equestrian events.
+Though currently used for only private events, the arena is equipped with a Priefert roping chute, roping boxes, and a return alley that, historically, has been used commercially for ropings, barrel racing, and other equestrian events.

 Corrals and Working Pens

 Outside the arena is a great set of steel working corrals that includes pens, sorting alleys, holding pens, platform scale, load-out chutes for both semi-trucks and pickup trailers and a Silencer hydraulic chute, all of which are large enough to meet the needs of the ranch’s cattle operation and thoughtfully designed to make processing and cattle handling less stressful and more efficient for livestock and people.
-Working and shipping 2000 head of yearlings in a day is possible.
 Maintenance is also easier, as many of the panels can be removed to allow access for cleaning.

 Hunting and Outdoor Recreation

 Hunting opportunities include elk, mule deer, black bear, dove and sharp-tailed grouse.
 The Holmes Ranch is a fantastic wildlife and Montana recreation ranch.
-Not only is it a premier big game hunting ranch, due to the thoughtfully managed grazing that supports better deer, elk, and pronghorn populations, but it also improves cover and vegetation for upland bird hunting and other recreation amenities.
-Aside from the grazing and wildlife, just the pure scenic qualities and location of the ranch provide more non-consumptive enterprises.
-For instance, with little to no light pollution, the stargazing is unbelievable under these big Montana skies.
-These vast skies are often filled with spectacular sunrises and sunsets, uninterrupted views of the Milky Way Galaxy, and occasionally northern lights.
-Not only are the views of the heavens spectacular, but even the views of the landscape, and Bighorn Mountains are truly captivating.
+The carefully managed grazing supports better deer, elk, and pronghorn populations, and improves cover and vegetation for upland bird hunting and other recreation amenities.
+The pure scenic qualities and location of the ranch provide more non-consumptive enterprises.
+For instance, with little to no light pollution, the stargazing is unbelievable, often filled with spectacular sunrises and sunsets, uninterrupted views of the Milky Way Galaxy, and occasionally northern lights.
+The views of the surrounding landscapes and the Bighorn Mountains are also captivating.
 Plus, watching wildlife is always entertaining.
-On this ranch, you will find new opportunities to witness activities that most people never see.
-Watch elk bathe in reservoirs and listen to them bugling, or watch in amazement as hawks and eagles soar and hunt.
-The photography that awaits your camera will always amaze you.
+Watch elk bathe in reservoirs, listen to them bugling, or watch hawks and eagles soar and hunt.

-Located in Elk and Deer Hunt area 704, which is well known for having monster, record-setting, bull elk and trophy mule deer.
-The ranch’s large size, good grass and water, abundance of deeded land, great cover, and lack of public access to the leased ground make it an ideal habitat and refuge for wildlife.
+Located in Elk and Deer Hunt area 704, which is well known for having record-setting bull elk and trophy mule deer, the ranch’s large size, good grass and water, abundance of deeded land, great cover, and lack of public access to the leased ground make it an ideal habitat and refuge for wildlife.

 Download the Holmes Ranch area hunting reg’s: